 To apply grouping tags, click Group by and select the tags.
 The default grouping uses the endpoint name (

 endpoint.name) tag.
-To inspect the individual traces and calls that match the filters, this tag can be removed.
-Tags can be applied to the call source and destination, so you can express queries such as Show me all the calls towards this one service, broken down by caller.
+To inspect the individual traces and calls that match the filters, the grouping can be removed.
+Tags can be applied to the call's source or destination, so you can express queries such as Show me all the calls towards this one service, broken down by caller.
+Calls that do not match any group are shown in a separate group, for instance with

 The option to apply filters and grouping on either the source or destination is not available for call tags such as